apostrophecms/apostrophe-documentation/docs/core-concepts/reusable-content-pieces/browsing-directory-of-pieces.md

----
-title: Using Pieces Pages to Create a Directory
-layout: tutorial
----

 # Using Pieces Pages to Create a Directory

 Widgets are not the only way to display pieces.
 They are designed for displaying a few people here and there in the context of other pages.